 As our team leaders, Kevin and I must find the right balance between making the most of what we have while continuing to innovate.

 It helps me remember that we’re building something we want to last.
 So, if we keep making minor improvements, I can be confident that we are setting ourselves up for success.

-Looking for MP's feature on Friction Labs'?
+Looking for our feature on Friction Labs'?
 View it here.